nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_1/Pritesh_Nimje/README.md

 - Developed detailed theory for Module 2 -> Bias Detection in Datasets section in covering various forms of biases.
 - Added real-world case studies, philosophical context, best practices, common pitfalls, relevant formulas, and AI-specific validation examples for each sub-section for practical relevance.
 - Working on creating the introductory video scripts for Bias Detection section.

+### Week 10 (October 10, 2025):
+- Created 13 videos covering introduction and hands-on exercises of Module 2 -> Bias Detection in Datasets
+- Developed detailed theory for Module 2 -> Validation Frameworks and Methodologies section.
+- Added real-world case studies, philosophical context, best practices, common pitfalls, relevant formulas, and AI-specific validation examples for each sub-section for practical relevance.
+- Working on creating the introductory video scripts for Validation Frameworks and Methodologies Detection section.

+### Week 10 (October 10, 2025):
+- Created 10 videos covering introduction and hands-on exercises of Module 2 -> Validation Frameworks and Methodologies
+- Developed a hands-on exercises notebook for the Validation Frameworks and Methodologies section of Botspeak Module 2.
+- Designed synthetic and real-world–inspired datasets to illustrate challenges like calibration bias, missing data, temporal drift, and inter-rater variability.
+- Built 6 interactive exercises with code, visualizations, and reflection prompts covering different methodologies.
 ---

 # Module 1: Botspeak - The Nine Pillars of AI Fluency